seanpmaxwell/React-Ts-Best-Practices/README.md

 ## 🗂️ Project structure

-A useful project structure answers two questions:

-- Where should new code go?
-- Where would someone else expect to find it?

-Start small.
-Add folders when they clarify responsibilities—not just because a diagram includes them.
+A good structure answers two questions: where should new code go, and where would someone else expect to find it?
+Start small; add folders when they clarify responsibilities.

 <a id="project-structure-overview"></a>

 ### Overview

-For a client-side application, I usually start with a layout like this:
+My usual client-side starting layout:

 ```text
 public/